boucadair/WG-Charters/v6ops.md

 The WG will continue to progress documents that it adopted prior to the adoption of this charter.

 Occasionally, deployment issues will require protocol enhancements.
 Protocol enhancements are the responsibility of the WGs that developed the protocols, if such WGs are not concluded.
 However, the V6OPS WG may provide input to those WGs and cooperate with them in reviewing solutions to IPv6 deployment problems.
 In exceptional cases, the V6OPS WG may develop enhancements for IPv6 transition protocols, other than those listed above, via re-chartering.

-Future work items within this scope will be adopted by the WG only if there is a substantial expression of interest from the community and if the work clearly does not fit elsewhere in the IETF.

-There must be a continuous expression of interest for the WG to work on a particular work item.
-If there is no longer sufficient interest in the WG in a work item, the item may be removed from the list of WG items.